Akvize/reconcile-rs/README.md

 This crate provides a key-data map structure `HTree` that can be used together with the reconciliation `Service`.
-Different instances can talk together over UDP to efficiently reconcile the differences.
+Different instances can talk together over UDP to efficiently reconcile their differences.

 All the data is available locally in all instances, and the user can be notified of changes to the collection with an insertion hook.

-The protocol allows finding a difference over millions of elements in a limited number of round-trips.
+The protocol allows finding a difference over millions of elements with a limited number of round-trips.
 It should also work well to populate an instance from scratch from other instances.